 It does not attempt to manipulate the consumer with promises that cannot be kept.

 In 1958, Gerd A. Muller’s designed the S60 shaver for Braun.

 “If I had something to do in this world again, I would not want to be a designer.
 Because I believe, in the future, it will be less important to have many things and more important to exercise care about where and how we live.”Dieter Rams

 It avoids being fashionable and therefore never appears antiquated.
 Unlike fashionable design, it lasts many years – even in today’s throwaway society.

-Rams beliefs are that most responsible designs are those that outlived you.
-So in 1962 he designed the 620 to be a modular system that could grow and shrink as your needs changed, for it is more like a system of parts that an upholstered monolith.
+So, in 1962 he designed the 620 to be a modular system that could grow and shrink as your needs changed, for it is more like a system of parts that an upholstered monolith.